Grow your Amazon revenue with a practical checklist to Amazon Pricing Strategies

 Most people don’t scroll, so they won’t see the other options or even know they exist.
 Even when they do scroll, all they will see is a link to all sellers as there is no option for pre-selected Other Sellers.

-A focus on the Amazon Buy Box will help you make more sales.
-You should do this intelligently, however, so you don’t damage your profitability.
-Target your optimization efforts strategically and efficiently using automation and third-party tools where possible.
+Focusing on Amazon Buy Box will help you achieve more sales.
+However, you should do it intelligently so you don't hurt your profitability.
+Target your optimization efforts strategically and effectively, using automation and third-party tools where possible.

 Don't try to beat or trick the algorithm by, for example, adopting an aggressive pricing strategy or artificially inflating your reviews.
 It sometimes results in short-term gains but the gains medium-term and long-term are non-existent.
 There is no one-trick to beating the Buy Box, but rather a complex web of metrics to be tracked and developed.